jrhackett/cs4241-final/README.md

 ## Features

 ### Persistent Storage
--Allows for persistent storage of 'boards' which contain sounds, tags and comments.
+-Allows for persistent storage of 'boards' which contain sounds, descriptions, tags and comments.
 -Features checks to prevent oversized sound files from being uploaded (this prevents things like music piracy) -Allows for persistent creation of user accounts with encrypted and salted credentials.

 ### Formatting
 -Users can give themselves an avatar for recognition using the Gravatar API.
--Boards are neatly paginated at 10 boards per page -Boards have tags which can be edited by users, and which are displayed
+-Boards are neatly paginated at 10 boards per page -Boards have tags which can be edited by users, and which are displayed alongside other board details.

 ### Searching
 -Users can search through the tags of all stored boards and get a paginated list of matching boards.